hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 ***

-### Storing the output from a command as a variable
+### Assigning the output from a command to a variable

 When creating shell scripts, variables are used to store information that can be used later in the script (once or many times over).
 The value stored can be hard-coded in as we have done above, assigning the variable a numeric or character value.
 Alternatively, the value stored can be the output of another command.
 We will demonstrate this using a new command called `basename`.